iholloma/crdh/_essays/v01-16-researching-genres-in-agricultural-communities.md

 ---

-While much of U.S. industry experienced increased productivity and economic vitality in the late 19th and early 20th centuries, agriculture was seen to lag behind and present an area open to change through reorganization, systemization, and science-based principles of production.[^1] The 1914 Smith-Lever Extension Act emerged from Congress
+While much of U.S. industry experienced increased productivity and economic vitality in the late nineteenth and early twentieth centuries, agriculture was seen to lag behind and present an area open to change through reorganization, systemization, and science-based principles of production.[^1] The 1914 Smith-Lever Extension Act emerged from Congress